AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-account.md

 >[!IMPORTANT]
 >
 >Editing match keys will not affect your existing connections.
-Once a connection has been established, the match keys that you select during the connection setup are fixed, even if the connection is deleted and recreated.
+Once a connection has been established, the match keys that you select during the connection setup are fixed.
 It is important that you select **all** match keys that you plan to use in future campaigns during the account setup.

 You can also update the match keys that you initially selected when creating your account.
-These match keys will determine the available match keys available to future connections.
+These match keys will determine the match keys available to future connections.

 Select **[!UICONTROL Edit]** in the **[!UICONTROL Match keys]** section.